 Inspiring Artists and Writers

-Its iconic presence has been immortalized in numerous paintings, photographs, and literary works, spreading its influence and inspiring people around the world to explore the profound concepts of spirituality, peace, and interconnectedness.
+Numerous paintings, photographs, and literary works have immortalized its iconic presence, spreading its influence and inspiring people around the world to explore the profound concepts of spirituality, peace, and interconnectedness.

 The Boudhanath Stupa follows a mandala design, representing the universe in Buddhist cosmology.
 The stupa’s base symbolizes Earth, while its hemispherical dome represents the heavens.
 The thirteen steps on the path to enlightenment encircle the dome, leading to the pinnacle adorned with a gilded spire.